demiaster/treegen/production/helpcard/helpcard_tree.md

     Choose either default geometry or custom one.

-    *Default Leaf*: specify tree crown shape.
+    *Default Leaf*: use the built-in leaf geometry.

-    *Custom Geometry*: select to specify an object for the tree to avoid.
+    *Custom Geometry*: select to use custom model for leaf geometry.

 ~~~
 ====Default Leaf====
+This tab is only available when *Leaf Type* is set to *Default Leaf*.

 *Uniform Scale*:
     #id: internalname